The Best Shows and Musicals in Las Vegas Right Now

 There is a little bit of “if you’ve seen one…” with Cirque shows.
-There are only so many ways to experience colorfully-costumed characters performing incredible physical feats against jaw-dropping set pieces, larger-than-life props, and mind-blowing multimedia effects…right??
+There are only so many ways to experience colorfully costumed characters performing incredible physical feats against jaw-dropping set pieces, larger-than-life props, and mind-blowing multimedia effects…right??
 Clearly you haven’t seen ONE.
 Honestly, you don’t even need to like the music of Michael Jackson to be utterly blown away by this show.
-Of all the Cirque shows to be resurrected (not-quite-yet-)post-pandemic, as well as post-bankruptcy-restructuring, ONE is the one we’re most excited to see return to the stage.

 Rio All-Suite Hotel & Casino

 Penn & Teller have been headlining Las Vegas for longer than most of you reading this have been alive, and you should go see them to pay respect to your elders and also to see for yourselves exactly why this dynamic illusionist duo have been successfully headlining in Vegas for the last three decades.
-Theirs is the longest-running residency in Las Vegas history—sorry Celine—and their unique blend of timeless magic & timely comedy keeps fans coming back time and time again.
+Theirs is the longest-running residency in Las Vegas history, and their unique blend of timeless magic and timely comedy keeps fans coming back time and time again.

 If Penn & Teller represent the magical monarchy of Las Vegas, then Piff the Magic Dragon is the Shakespearean fool…and not just because he actually appeared in an episode of Penn & Teller: Fool Us (spoiler: he very nearly did!).
 Much like history’s greatest jesters, Piff uses self-deprecating humor to serve his own purposes and wears a ridiculous costume that distracts attention away from his stunning stage work.
 Mr. Piffles, the world’s only magic-performing chihuahua, also provides plenty of audience distraction as Piff performs the kind of illusions that might leave you thinking, “This guy?
 In the dragon costume??”
 His piercing-sharp humor makes him all the more suited to make a mockery out of the more ridiculous stereotypes of stage magic (and magicians).